h0rv/resume/resume.md

 ### <span>Deep Answers</span> <span>[_github.com/h0rv/deep-answers_](https://github.com/h0rv/deep-answers)</span>

-  - Developed a LLM-based chatbot with retrieval augmented generation (RAG) to analyze podcast transcripts from a favorite podcast.
+  - Developed a (Large language model) LLM-based chatbot with retrieval augmented generation (RAG) to analyze podcast transcripts from a favorite podcast.
   - Provides a platform for generating answers and responses to questions and prompts related to the podcast content, promoting the dissemination of ideas, advice, and information within the podcast's domain.
-  - Uses Llama 2, ChromaDB for the vector database, and streamlit for the frontend.
+  - Uses the Llama 2 model, ChromaDB vector database, and streamlit for the frontend.

 ### <span>TCP Implementation</span> <span>_Code available upon request_</span>